Your Guide To Finding The Best Rain Jackets In Australia

 Summer Vs Winter Rain Jackets

-When talking about summer verse winter rain jackets, we are mainly talking about the jacket’s breathability.
+When talking about summer versus winter rain jackets, we are mainly talking about the jacket’s breathability.
 Summer rain jackets are generally lighter, more breathable and come fitted with extra ventilation.

 Wearing my Mountain Designs rain jacket ehile hiking in the snow at Ben Lomond Tasmania